eallenOP/gdte/learning-design-plan-3.md

 Thus, the first milestone to define in this plan is the assessment, or determining acceptable evidence (Bowen, 2017).
 This aligns to objective 4: designing assessments using portfolios.
 These must be completed before the course is delivered, so before the beginning of semester 1 2018 at the latest, but should be finished sooner so that there is time left to design the next step.
 This milestone will require writing an assignment brief, a rubric or marking schedule and perhaps finding or creating a model example.
 It also required deciding on what method will be used for hand-in and delivery of feedback (probably Moodle).

+Next, aligning with objective 1, it would be a good idea to sketch out a course schedule.
+This will include the broad topic areas to be covered in each week of the course, and then a short list of topics for each session.
+This ensures that all the content and activities will fit into the semester.
+This will need to be completed by the end of January.

+Lastly, aligning with objectives 2 and 3, lessons plans and activities probably need to be developed in parallel.
+This includes formative peer- and self-assessment opportunities and designing the collaborative experiential activities themselves.

 #### n.
 Resources